Republican-controlled states advance bills to limit abortion

 The votes came after the Biden administration released a statement last week saying he would seek to codify the Supreme Court’s Roe v.
 Wade decision — establishing a nationwide right to abortion in federal law to protect it from court challenges.

 The Montana bills are not as severe as measures proposed in other states, including a bill in Arkansas that would criminalize abortion except to save a pregnant woman’s life.
-In South Carolina, a newly expanded GOP majority in the state Senate is seeking a ban on abortions after a fetal heartbeat can be detected — usually around six weeks after conception — without exceptions for pregnancies caused by rape or incest.
+In South Carolina, a newly expanded GOP majority in the state Senate is seeking a ban on abortions after a fetal heartbeat can be detected — usually around six weeks after conception — except for pregnancies caused by rape or incest.

 Several other states have passed similar laws.
 While they have been blocked in courts so far, anti-abortion activists are buoyed by the appointment of scores of federal judges — including three Supreme Court justices — who are viewed as open to repealing or weakening Roe v.
 Wade.